athelas-NEU/PulseOxThermo/README.md

 	- Higher ver. use cstring which arduino doesn't use or some such.

 #### Pinouts & Wire Runs
-Temp Sensor:
-- SCL: orange
-- SDA: Yellow
-- Vin: Red
-- GND: Black

 PulseOx:
 - Interrupt Pin is digital pin 10 on Arduino
 - All others as labelled

-Wire run lengths: 32 inches from the end effector to the opening of the box.

 #### Pulse Ox Register Values to be effective

+These settings control the brigtness for the LEDs and the adc conversion rate.

+The following values can be found in the [max30102.cpp](RD117_ARDUINO/max30102.cpp) source file, specifically lines [Lines 136 - 141](https://github.com/athelas-NEU/PulseOxThermo/blob/918f1fb7174216ff736ba9c4da13137edc1819e9/RD117_ARDUINO/max30102.cpp#L136-L141).

-adc for both leds 0x27
+- adc for both leds 0x27

-brightness for both leds 0x3F
+- brightness for both leds 0x3F

+Of note is the brightness needing to be adjusted manually in order to compensate for skin tone variability.
+The team adjusted the brightness such that it worked for our Athelas members, but it may need to be calibrated differently

 ### Plan So Far
 1. All the biosensors hooked up to the arduino will publish to the Jetson Nano ROS node all the time.